Leadership Intern Program

 to be on staff.
 We do give first preference to those with FFA

-or FCCLA backgrounds.
-Experience in working with a team and working
+Camp or Horse Camp programs.
+Experience in working with a team

 The Georgia FFA-FCCLA

 Center is a year-round camp facility in Covington, GA.
 We are

 located about one hour from Atlanta, Macon, and Athens.
 Our primary

 purpose is to provide services and programs for FFA and FCCLA

 students in Georgia.
 We also rent facilities to educational organizations